-It might be surprising to learn that Orlando companies are playing a pivotal role designing the technology behind the world’s economy; however, Orlando’s large pool of technical talent, plethora of tech educational resources, and low cost of doing business has created fertile ground for fintech innovation to thrive.
+It might be surprising to learn that Orlando companies are playing a pivotal role designing the technology behind the world’s economy; however, Orlando’s large pool of technical talent, plethora of tech educational resources, and low cost of doing business has created fertile ground for financial technology innovation to thrive.

 Many long-term, established companies have a large presence in Orlando.
-FIS and FISERV both have major, global fintech operations doing billions in revenue for products and services, catering to banking clients across the globe.
-Edgeverve, the product company subsidiary of global Infosys, develops banking software for international clients around the world.
+FIS and FISERV both have major technology operations doing billions in revenue for products and services, catering to banking clients across the globe.
+Edgeverve, the product company subsidiary of global Infosys, develops banking software for international clients in Orlando.
 Apple, NCR, BNY Mellon, and the Royal Bank of Canada (RBC) all operate its technology research and generate billions of dollars’ worth of intellectual property (IP) right here in Orlando.

 “Choosing Orlando was the best location decision that we could have made.
 The talent we need is here, without the major competition from large companies like Google,” Eddy explains.
 He attributes a large part of his success to the lab’s proximity to the University of Central Florida and its young and hungry software engineering talent.
 Orlando’s established pool of financial technology workforce was a big surprise for Eddy, but also a major reason that Orlando remains the best location for their innovation lab.